Ludobaka/ludobaka.github.io/content/resume/_index.md

         enable = true
         icon = "fa-user"
         title = "Career Profile"
         summary = "Software Development Engineer with 3+ years of experience in data processing and data visualization.
-I have an Engineering Degree from _Telecom Physique Strasbourg_ specialized in _Healthcare Information Technologies_.<br/>Outgoing and detail-oriented, I am proficient at building the tools of tomorrow."
+I have an Engineering Degree from _Telecom Physique Strasbourg_ specialized in _Healthcare Information Technologies_.<br/>Open-minded, creative and detail-oriented, I am proficient for building the softwares of tomorrow."

     # Experiences section
     [params.experiences]